Custom Localization Repository

 To use a custom localization in YouTrack

-- Start YouTrack with the Java machine parameter
+- Run YouTrack with the Java start parameter

-jetbrains.mps.webr.i18n.custom-translations, which points to the folder with custom localized files.
+jetbrains.mps.webr.i18n.custom-translations, which points to the folder that contains the custom localization.